 Command Access Level Notes

 add open

 admin super

 annotate read

 archive admin

 attribute write The $-f$ flag to set the attributes of submitted files requires admin access.

 branch open The $-f$ flag to override existing metadata or other users' data requires admin access.

 branches list

+cachepurge super

 change open The -o flag (display a change on standard output) requires only list access.
 The -f flag to override existing metadata or other users' data requires admin access.

 changes list This command doesn't operate on specific files.
 Permission is granted to run the command if the user has the specified access to at least one file in any depot.

+clean read

+client list The $-f$ flag to override existing metadata or other users' data requires $admin$ access.

 Command Access Level Notes

-client list The - f flag to override existing metadata or other users' data requires admin access.

 clients list

+clone read On the remote server.

 configure super

 сору list list access to the source files; open access to the destination files.

 counter review list access to at least one file in any depot is required to view an existing counter's value; review access is required to change a counter's value or create a new counter.

 counters list

 cstat list

 dbschema super

 dbstat super

 dbverify super

 delete open

 depot super The -o flag to this command, which allows the form to be read but not edited, requires only list access.

 depots list This command doesn't operate on specific files.
 Permission is granted to run the command if the user has the specified access to at least one file in any depot.

 describe read The -s flag to this command, which does not display file content, requires only list access.

 diff read

 diff2 read

 dirs list

 diskspace super

 edit open

 export super

-filelog list
+fetch admin